 Are you looking for a magical winter getaway that the whole family will remember?
-Borealis Basecamp in Fairbanks, Alaska, offers an incredible opportunity for families to witness the stunning Northern Lights in a safe and exciting environment.
 Imagine cozying up in unique igloos, surrounded by snow-covered landscapes, while the colorful auroras dance above.
+Borealis Basecamp in Fairbanks, Alaska, offers an incredible opportunity for families to witness the stunning Northern Lights in a comfy yet exciting environment.

 My family of four, with two little kids ages three and six, braved the Alaskan winter in order to see the Northern Lights in December.

-Yes, it was cold (0ºF – 15ºF), yes it was expensive (about $3000 for two nights for a family of 4, including activities, breakfast, and transportation), but it was totally worth it.
+Yes, it was cold (0ºF – 15ºF), yes it was expensive (to the tune of $3,000 for two nights for a family of 4, including activities, breakfast, and transportation), but it was totally worth it.
 Here’s what you need to know before you take the plunge:

 - What you need to know before you go